Data protection

 What is Web Analytics?

-We use software on our website, which is known as web analytics, in order to evaluate website visitor behaviour.
-Thus, data is collected, which the analytic tool provider (also called tracking tool) stores, manages and processes.
-Analyses of user behaviour on our website are created with this data, which we as the website operator receive.
-Most tools also offer various testing options.
-These enable us, to for example test which offers or content our visitors prefer.
-For this, we may show you two different offers for a limited period of time.
-After the test (a so-called A/B test) we know which product or content our website visitors find more interesting.
-For such testing as well as for various other analyses, user profiles are created and the respective data is stored in cookies.
+We use software on our website to evaluate the behavior of website visitors, referred to as web analytics or web analysis.
+Data is collected that the respective analytics tool provider (also called tracking tool) stores, manages, and processes.
+With the help of the data, analyses of user behavior on our website are created and made available to us as website operators.
+Additionally, most tools offer various testing options.
+For example, we can test which offers or content are most appealing to our visitors.
+For this, we show you two different offers for a limited time period.
+After the test (so-called A/B test), we know which product or content our website visitors find more interesting.
+For such testing procedures, as well as for other analytics methods, user profiles can also be created, and the data can be stored in cookies.

-Why do we run Web Analytics?
+Why do we conduct web analytics?

-Which data are processed?
+Which data is processed?

-The exact data that is stored depends on the analysis tools that are being used.
-But generally, data such as the content you view on our website are stored, as well as e. g. which buttons or links you click, when you open a page, which browser you use, which device (PC, tablet, smartphone, etc.) you visit the website with, or which computer system you use.
-If you have agreed that location data may also be collected, this data may also be processed by the provider of the web analysis tool.
+The exact data that is stored depends on the analysis tools used.
+However, in general, for example, it is stored which content you view on our website, which buttons or links you click, when you access a page, which browser you use, which device (PC, tablet, smartphone, etc.) you visit the website with, or which computer system you are using.
+If you agreed to the collection of location data, this can also be processed by the web analysis tool provider.

 Duration of data processing

-Legal basis
+Legal Basis

 Facebook Pixel Privacy Policy